 This guidance is for the retail sector in Scotland.
-Its purpose is to assist businesses that provide retail and close contact services to operate safely and in accordance with the Scottish Government guidance.
+Its purpose is to assist businesses that provide retail services to operate safely and in accordance with the Scottish Government guidance.

 Each retailer will need to translate this guidance into the specific actions they need to take depending on the nature of their business (i.e. the size and type of business, how it is organised, operated, managed and regulated) using this document as a guide.